WordPress/Advanced-administration-handbook/server/web-server.md

 ### Notes

 A couple of final but important notes: This whole setup assumes that the root of the site is the blog and that all files that will be referenced reside on the host.
-If you put the blog in a subdirectory such as /blog, then the rules will have to be modified.
+If you put the blog in a subdirectory such as `/blog`, then the rules will have to be modified.
 Perhaps someone can take these rules and make it possible to, for instance, use a:

 ```
 set $wp_subdir "/blog";
 ```

-directive in the main ‘server’ block and have it automatically apply to the generic WP rules.
+directive in the main `server` block and have it automatically apply to the generic WP rules.

 ### Warning